purnendu23/CarND-Traffic-Sign-Classifier-Project/final_report.md

 ##### 2. Model Architecture

-1. I start by using the LeNet architecture as described in the _Lesson# 8: Convolutional Neural Network_.
+1. I start by using the LeNet architecture .
 This model could not give the minimum accuracy level of .93 for the validation dataset.
 However, instead of changing the model I focused on using other data-preprocesing techniques (especially data augmentation) as recommended in the project description.
 I am able to get 97% accuracy on the validation set with the simplest LeNet model.
 I am quite certain that I can improve this metrics by evolving this model which will be my next step.
 For now however, I report my approach and results with basic LeNet model.

 2. The model consists of the following layers: